jackdhaliwal/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day "11": May 31, 2017 Saturday, 11:54PM

+Today's Progress: Added data to two more parks/finished Lecture 4 of MIT 6.006 Intro to Algorithims - Heaps and Heap Sort

+Thoughts: I'm focusing on adding as much Park data before I move onto user log-in/log-out so that users can eventually "check in" to parks and I can find a way to keep check in data/rank users.

 ### Day "10": May 27, 2017 Saturday, 4:35PM

 Today's Progress: Used Angular Seed app as bootstrap for HoopTime